 Reputation Capital (2012)

-Rachel believes we are at the start of the shift from trusting people more than corporations or government.
+I believe that we are at the start of the shift where we are more trusting of people than corporations or government.
 This new era of trust needs a measure, namely reputation capital.

 The Collaborative Economy (2014)